8 little victories to celebrate as you study online

-You took the leap
+1. You took the leap

 You actually enrolled and made a start.
 That’s a huge step.
 Some people sit on the fence for years before they work up the courage to make a move.

-You broke through the ‘unknown’
+2. You broke through the unknown

-You discovered the lay of the land
+3. You discovered the lay of the land

+You became familiar with the actual online learning environment.
 You know how it works and where everything is.
 You’ve figured out how to interact with your classmates and your tutors, which was probably something that made you nervous at the beginning.
-You know how to consume the course material, and how to submit your work.
-The groundwork is done, and you no longer have to worry about the ‘how-to’ aspect of online learning.
+You know how to review the course material, and how to submit your work.
+The groundwork is done, and you no longer have to worry about the how-to aspect of online learning.

-You became more digitally savvy
+4. You became more digitally savvy

-You progressed academically
+5. You progressed academically

-You moved closer to the finish line
+6. You moved closer to the finish line

 You’ve knocked off a portion of your studies, which is well worth celebrating.

-You earned sweet downtime
+7. You earned sweet downtime

-You equipped yourself for next study term
+8. You equipped yourself for next study term

 Rest assured that it only gets easier from here.
 With all the finicky details under control, you can now get the most out of your studies and take hold of the career you’ve envisioned.